pepicrft/catalysis-framework/packages/website/docs/contributors/architecture.md

 # Architecture

-GestaltJS follows a **modular architecture** to make the code easier to maintain and contribute to.
+Gestalt follows a **modular architecture** to make the code easier to maintain and contribute to.
 Modules,
 which we represent and distribute as NPM packages, have well-defined responsibilities and clear boundaries (APIs) that abstract away implementation details.